How to Develop a PR Strategy?

 How to create a PR strategy?

-Your PR strategy should be based on data.
+Creating a PR plan involves lots of data.
 So, you have to start with research, and then follow up with a written PR strategy.

 Review your PR efforts